patwolfe/comp20-pwolfe/landmarks/README.md

 used the internet to learn about using the keyword "this" within for loops (seen when iterating through landmarks and people arrays).
+Additionally, I used the geolocation_map.html and create_map.js files on Ming's github to get an idea of how to render a map on an HTML page for the javascript on the page.
+I also used the whereintheworld.html file to review the syntax for ajax before implementing Xml HTTP requests into the javascript.

-3. I spent about 12 hours on this assignment
+3. I spent about 14 hours on this assignment